Asynchronous Modal FRP: Operational Semantics and Operational Guarantees

 \subsection{Example}

-To see the operational semantics in action, we reconsider the simple GUI program from section~\ref{sec:simple-gui-example} and run it on the machine.
-To this end, we first elaborate the definition of $\varid{toggleSig}$ into an explicit fixed point as described in section~\ref{sec:elaboration}:
+To see the operational semantics in action, we revisit the simple GUI program from section~\ref{sec:simple-gui-example} and run it on the machine.
+To this end, we first elaborate the definition of $\varid{toggleSig}$ into an explicit fixed point term of the core calculus as described in section~\ref{sec:elaboration}:

 During the execution, the machine turns fixed points like \varid{toggleSig} into delayed fixed points that use $\dfix$ instead of $\fix$.
-We write $\varid{toggleSig}'$ for this delayed fixed point, i.e.\ $\varid{toggleSig}'$ is obtained from $\varid{toggleSig}$ by replacing $\fix$ with $\dfix$.
+We write $\varid{toggleSig}'$ for this delayed fixed point, i.e., $\varid{toggleSig}'$ is obtained from $\varid{toggleSig}$ by replacing $\fix$ with $\dfix$.
 We will use the same notational convention for other fixed point definitions and write $\varid{sigAwait}'_\kappa$ and $\varid{scan}'$ for the $\dfix$ versions of $\varid{sigAwait}_\kappa$ and $\varid{scan}$ from section~\ref{sec:signal-combinators}.

 We consider the program $\varid{field1} : \Delta \Rightarrow \Gammaout$ with $\Delta=\set{\mathsf{up} :_\cpush \Unit,\mathsf{toggle} :_\cpush \Unit}$, $\Gammaout = x : \Nat$, and

 That is, this program describes the behaviour of the text field that initially is in focus and thus reacts to the `up' button.